Types of Public Libraries

 Public libraries can be urban or rural, and may have many branches or only one main building.
 They vary in number of professional and paraprofessional staff, budget and funding, size and number of buildings, collections, and services, including programming and outreach initiatives, etc.

 Explore these public library websites to get a feel for the environment and role that librarians play!
 The websites listed are examples only; there are many more public libraries of all kinds to explore.

 Stockton-San Joaquin County Libraries, Stockton, CA

-Also see The Association for Small and Rural Libraries
+Also see The Association for Rural and Small Libraries

 Small and rural libraries make up the majority (80.5%) of public library systems in the United States.
-Although most rural libraries are small, only half of small libraries are located in rural areas.
+Although most rural libraries are small, only half of small libraries are located in rural areas.1

 In addition, according to American Libraries magazine’s “By the Numbers: Rural and Small Libraries,” one-third of public library buildings “serve a population of 2,500 people or fewer.”2

 1Deanne W. Swan, Justin Grimes, and Timothy Owens, The State of Small and Rural Libraries in the United States (Institute of Museum and Library Services, September 2013), accessed September 21, 2020, https://www.imls.gov/assets/1/AssetManager/Brief2013_05.pdf.